Solar can eliminate your electric bill.

 Electricity prices have gone UP!

-Over the past 20 years, electricity prices have risen between 2.5% and 7% every year.
+Over the past 20 years, electricity prices have risen between 2.5% to 7% every year.

 Eliminating or significantly reducing these costs will save a lot of money.